 The site was developed and landscaped to include a road circuit, funded entirely by private companies and covered stand for outdoor events.
 More recently a second large building was added for the care of large objects, the Collections Centre, built in partnership with another charitable trust, the Aberdeen & District Transport Preservation Trust.

 The Grampian Transport Museum is administered by The Grampian Transport Museum Trust.
 A private limited company, registered in Scotland No. 130066, with full charitable status.
 Charity No. SC 017625.
 It is a fully accredited museum and a four-star visitor attraction (2011).
 You can view our Financial Statement for the Year Ended 31 March 2022.

 Recent developments include the construction of an improved reception, which was completed in the spring of 2016.

 Providing both additional floor space and improved customer comfort, which includes a new coffee corner, the new reception helps provide a warm welcome to the start of your visit!

 Construction of the new facility (by Aberdeen based Anderson Construction) took place over the winter of 2015/2016.
 The funding package was achieved with massive local support for which the Trustees are especially grateful.

 The official opening took place on Friday 29th April 2016.
 Donors to the project are listed on the glass panels in the entrance vestibule as a permanent record of thanks for the contributions.
 The new reception area reflects the museum’s commitment to continuous improvements of all aspects of the visitor experience.

 Our Development Plan

-The museum is constantly looking to improve and, as a registered charity and accredited museum, has laid out plans to take development up to 2020.
+The museum is constantly looking to improve and, as a registered charity and accredited museum operates a 5-year rolling development plan.
 We're inviting gtm+ members to take part in the renewal process and bring forward suggestions on how to improve.
 Download our development plan by clicking here.